Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

    For example:

        opentrons_24_tuberack_eppendorf_1.5ml_safelock_snapcap
-3. **positions** (_dict_): Dictionary with the different slot places of the deck as keys and the values of the slot as values.
+3. **positions** (_dict_): Dictionary with the different slot places of the deck as keys (names of the positions) and the values of the slot as values.
 If they are empty slots, the values should be None.
 Otherwise, the name of the labware that is occupying that slot.
+Slots that are not in this dictionary will not be checked.

    For example:

        {1: "opentrons_15_tuberack_falcon_15ml_conical",2: "armadillo_96_wellplate_200ul_pcr_full_skirt",3: None,4: "opentrons_96_tiprack_20ul"}
 4. **protocol** (_opentrons.protocol_api.protocol_context.ProtocolContext_)
+5. **module** (_boolean_): optional argument that will define if what is going to be loaded is a module (True) or a labware (False).
+If not provided, it will be assumed as False
-5. **label** (_None | string | list_): names displayed in the final layout.
+6. **label** (_None | string | list_): optional argument that will establish the names displayed in the final layout.
 The default value of this variable will be None, and no customized label will be set.

     For example: